ggweinreb/website/_talks/talk4.md

 non-internal medicine physicians (OR 1.09 (95% CI: 1.07, 1.12) were more likely to reduce their services.
 Increasing panel risk score and increasing average patient age were associated with greater (p<0.0001) and lower (p<0.0001) likelihood of sustained service reduction, respectively.

-Conclusions: Physician reductions in clinical effort are prevalent and persistent.
-Rural physicians, noninternal medicine physicians, and those serving more medically complex panels are more likely to reduce services rendered.
+<b style="color:#34568b">Conclusions:</b> Physician reductions in clinical effort are prevalent and persistent.
+Rural physicians, noninternal medicine physicians, and those serving more medically complex panels are more likely to reduce
+services rendered.

 <b style="color:#34568b">Implications for Policy or Practice:</b> These findings suggest that we can expect to see an intensifying of the